geotools/geotools/docs/user/library/render/wkt.rst

   <VendorOption name="markAlongLine">true</VendorOption>
   ...

 (Optional) `markAlongLineScaleLimit` is used define the scale limit.
+Marks can be stretched a bit to have an exact number of them fit a straight segment in the line being symbolized.
+This value is a percentage.

  Valid values are between 0 and 1